pridkett/ansible-role-powerline-go/README.md

 Role Variables
 --------------

-* `fish_duration_patch`
-  * Type: Boolean
-  * Usage: if true, patches powerline-go to remove microseconds.
-This is because fish's duration is only at the millisecond level.
-  * Default: undefined (false)

 * `install_fish`
   * Type: Boolean
-  * Usage: if true, creates `powerline-go.fish` in `~/.config/fish/fish.d`
+  * Usage: if true, creates `powerline-go.fish` in `~/.config/fish/fish.d`.
+This will also make `powerline-go` use the `-duration-low-precision` flag to account for the lower resolution timer in fish.
   * Default: undefined (false)

 * `install_zsh`